list17/GridFormer/README.md

 python eval_meshes.py CONFIG.yaml
 ```
 The script takes the meshes generated in the previous step and evaluates them using a standardized protocol.
 The output will be written to `.pkl/.csv` files in the corresponding generation folder which can be processed using [pandas](https://pandas.pydata.org/).

+### Pretrained models
+We provide the pre-trained models for ShapeNet 3k with noise and Synthetic Rooms 10k with noise.
+You can download the models from the [link](https://drive.google.com/file/d/1LCujX8xhzBuMGFQzcuG2UgiuVQ5x-jbf/view?usp=sharing).

 ### Acknowledgement
 The code is largely based on [ConvONet](https://github.com/autonomousvision/convolutional_occupancy_networks) and [ALTO](https://github.com/wzhen1/ALTO).
 Many thanks to the authors for opensourcing the codebase.